 Freestyle routines have a time limit of 120 seconds.
 Official time begins with the first throw, and countdown of time remaining will be given at 60 seconds, 30 seconds, 10 seconds, and time.
 In the interest of time, the UFO recommends competitors limit their pre-routines to 15 seconds or less.

 Competitors may use up to 7 discs during their freestyle routine.
-At all Major Tournaments, event discs will be available to all competitors for use during the competition.
-Competitors may supply their own discs, as long as they are from the list of approved discs and manufacturers.
-This list is available at the UFO website.
+At all UFO events, competitors will supply their own discs.
+Discs must be from the list of approved discs and manufacturers.
+This list is available at the UFO website, here.
 Any disc not provided by the UFO must be on this list, and in new condition.
 If a competitor has any questions as to whether a disc is acceptable for use, they are strongly encouraged to seek out UFO officials for guidance.
-The UFO reserves the right to deny the use of any disc it deems to be outside of these guidelines and will provide UFO competition discs as a replacement.
+The UFO reserves the right to deny the use of any disc it deems to be outside of these guidelines.

 Costumes and Props

 There are no clothing restrictions in the freestyle round; however, the use of a costume will not increase the likelihood of a higher score if it does not add to the overall entertainment value and crowd appeal of the freestyle routine.
 Competitors should be aware that the use of a costume could actually contribute to a lower overall score if it hinders the successful execution of moves or disrupts the overall flow of the routine.
 The use of any type of prop, an item not worn on the body as clothing, is not permitted while the competing team is on the field.
 If there should be any question regarding this matter, it is highly recommended that competitors consult with the UFO officials in advance.